Find Affordable College Courses

 Baltimore, MD

-Our 2023 rankings named Morgan State University the most popular school in Maryland for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Morgan State is a medium-sized public school located in the large city of Baltimore.
+Our analysis found Morgan State University to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Maryland.
+Morgan State is a moderately-sized public school located in the large city of Baltimore.

 Women make up 67% of the liberal arts / sciences and humanities majors at the school.